 Manage Your Estate Better

-After you link all your accounts, use their Retirement Planner that pulls your real data to give you as pure an estimation of your financial future as possible.
-The Retirement Planner helps you visualize how large your estate will be so you can spend and give more appropriately today.
+After you link all your accounts, use their Retirement Planner.
+It pulls your real data to give you as pure an estimation of your financial future as possible.
+The Retirement Planner helps you visualize how large your estate will be.
+This way, you can spend and give more appropriately today through decumulation.